nguyenle0401/Invoice/README.md

 ## Quick start

 - Make sure that you have Node.js v8.15.1 and npm v5 or above installed.
-- Clone this repo using git clone git clone https://github.com/nguyenle0401/Invoice.git
+- Clone this repo using git clone git clone.
-- Move to the appropriate directory: cd Invoice.git.
+- Move to the appropriate directory.
 - Run npm run setup in order to install dependencies and clean the git repo.
 - At this point you can run npm start to see the example app at http://localhost:3000.
 - Run npm run clean to delete the example app.